 Students in the Department of Chemistry at Western Michigan University must meet regularly with a Department of Chemistry advisor during posted hours to ensure completion of all graduation requirements.
 It is each student's responsibility to schedule appointments in a timely manner to meet graduation deadlines in the academic calendar.
-See major and minor options in the undergraduate catalog and course offerings for a specific term.
-Undergraduate course descriptions are listed in the WMU catalog.
+Students can find course offerings for a specific term.
+The undergraduate catalog provides course descriptions as well as department and program information for major and minor options.